PhilChodrow/PIC16A/project.md

 You'll have several scheduled discussion periods in Weeks 7 and 8 to work on this project (see the Schedule).
 In total, the project is intended to require approximately 10 hours of effort from each of you (that is, ~30 total person-hours for a three-person group, or ~20 total hours for a two-person group).
 You are expected to coordinate with each other to schedule additional meetings or delegate responsibilities as appropriate to complete the project.

-Projects are due in the middle of the Final Exam Period.
-There will be an optional opportunity in the middle of Week 10 to submit your project for a "mock grade" in order to get feedback and learn what you can do to improve your work.
+Projects are due on the last day of instruction.
+There will be an optional opportunity early in Week 10 to submit your project for a "mock grade" in order to get feedback and learn what you can do to improve your work.

 ## Submission Logistics